EdwardOst/vista-hl7/openmash-parent/readme.txt

 <artifactId>.properties.

 The actual properties "contract" is specified in the src/main/resources/container.properties file.
-This is really a template that is instantiated by Maven filters with platform specific properties from the platform specific container properties mentioned earlier.

-Platform specific container property files are located in the project root directory, e.g. springContainer.properties and karafContainer.properties.
+This template is instantiated by Maven filters with platform specific properties.
+The platform specific property files are located in the project root directory, e.g. springContainer.properties and karafContainer.properties.

+When unit tests are run the surefire plugin is configured to use the spring container container.xml via the containerConfig system property.
+However, it is still the target platform's properties that are being applied.
+These can be overridden via the container.test.properties.

+Likewise, the  camel-maven-bundle plugin is configured to use the spring container via the same containerConfig system property.
+However, the platform properties will still be applied.